U.S. states probe Home Depot breach, senators seek FTC investigation

 Home Depot shares fell 2.1 percent to $88.93 on Tuesday, wider than the 0.7 percent decline in the S&P 500 Index .SPX

-Additional reporting and writing by Nandita Bose in Chicago, with Jim Finkle in Boston and Diane Bartz in Washington; editing by Chizu Nomiyama and Matthew Lewis
+Additional reporting and writing by Nandita Bose in Chicago, with Jim Finkle in Boston and Diane Bartz in Washington; Editing by Chizu Nomiyama, Matthew Lewis and Lisa Shumaker